ermshiperete/job-dsl-plugin-wiki/Building-the-Jenkins-Job-DSL.md

 2. ./gradlew idea
 3. In IntelliJ, "Open Project" and open the .ipr file
 4. Open Ant side window and add build.xml
-5. Run "All in job-dsl" task
+5. Run the "compileXxx" target applicable to your platform

 ### Creating an Eclipse project
 Type: ./gradlew cleanEclipse eclipse